 Some of the signs of post-traumatic stress include:

 The way to address these symptoms is to heal the underlying trauma.
 The painful event lives on in our thoughts, feelings, and body sensations.
 Memories that you may have buried need to be processed, not just talked about.
 Anything else is treating the symptom instead of the cause.

 If you're ready to work on your stuff at a deeper level, contact me to schedule your free consultation to see if I'm the right therapist for you.

 Healing.
 Feeling better about yourself and the world.
 Treatment for mental health issues.
 Psychotherapy deals with the messy stuff in life and the emotions that go along with it.
 As your therapist, I will help you process feelings and develop healthier ways of looking at the world.

 Sometimes talking about problems isn’t the way to solve them.
 Sometimes there are no words.
 As your Equine Assisted Psychotherapy (EAP) mental health professional, I will help you connect with your inner wisdom through connection with a horse.

 My approach to therapy and coaching is very solution-oriented.
-I don't want you to just come in and vent, I want you to make constructive changes in your life.
+I don't want you to just come in and vent, I want you to solve problems and make constructive changes in your life.
 Changes in the way you do things, feel, and think.
 That said, I recognize that not everyone knows what they want to change, or even what elements of their life are unhealthy.
 So we start where you are right now.
-Some of the disciplines I draw from when determining the approach to use with a client include Solution Focused Therapy, Cognitive Behavioral Therapy (CBT), Eye Movement Desensitization and Reprocessing (EMDR), Emotional Freedom Techniques (EFT) / Tapping, and Natural Lifemanship Equine Assisted Psychotherapy.
+Some of the disciplines I draw from when determining the approach to use with a client include Solution Focused Therapy, Cognitive Behavioral Therapy (CBT), Eye Movement Desensitization and Reprocessing (EMDR), Emotional Freedom Techniques (EFT) / Tapping, and Natural Lifemanship / Equine Assisted Psychotherapy.